Signs that may suggest rabies in bats, what to do if you spot them and measures to prevent exposing yourself to the disease.

 If your pet catches a bat, keep your pet under observation.

 If your pet falls sick or starts behaving unusually, you must contact your vet immediately.
 Your vet will tell APHA if they suspect your pet has rabies.

 APHA tests dead bats submitted by the public to monitor how widespread the disease is in Great Britain.

-Only 13 infected bats have been found in more than 12,000 tests since 1986, so the risk of catching rabies from a bat is very low.
+Only very few have tested positive in more than 15,000 tests since 1986, so the risk of catching rabies from a bat is very low.

 Once a positive case is confirmed at a site, we will not publicise further incidents there during the given year’s ‘bat season’ – May to September.